Prescientje/lifemap/README.md

 My favorite style of worship songs are long and calm.
 For particular songs I actually have physical reactions such as spontaneous goosebumps and feeling like my blood has thickened.
 I feel like music is a way for my soul to connection to God.
-One really bad time in my life was when I overheard my parents talking about money and while I was eavesdropping it somehow came up that my dad would have preferred to not buy my saxophone due to our financial situation at the time.
-I know that he doesn't know any of the paragraph above but it felt like he was ripping my soul out.

 I want to end this lifeplan by talking about my brothers.
 Biologically I only have a single sister, but since I met Jarred, Alex, and Zac in middle school I have had three brothers.